grimmlab/transcriptional-translational-coupling/README.md

 We created a data dump, including all necessary data from the DOOR3 database and NCBI Genbank to reproduce the results from the paper.
 Alternatively all data can be also fetched from the DOOR3 database and from NCBI Genbank (time consuming).

 ## Download data dump
 To download the data dump just run the following commands in your command line.

+**This is only needed if you do not run the full pipeline.
+To run the full pipeline have a look at the next section**

 1. First clone this repository:
 ```